Delboy/Colour-Type/README.md

 - If the user scores a new highscore a fanfare sound effect will play and the page will briefly flash through a range of colours.
 - If the user doesn't beat their highscore a win sound effect will play.
 - If the user scores 0 a lose sound effect will play and the message will ask the user if they read the rules.
-- If the user is using a tablet they can close the feeback box by touching the 'x' in the top right corner.
+- If the user is using a tablet they can close the feedback box by touching the 'x' in the top right corner.
 - If the user is using a phone they can close the feedback box by touching it anywhere.

 ![feedback](assets/readme-assets/images/feedback.png)